s0l0ist/node-seal/README.md

   results. __Why?__ For users who want to get started with both Scheme Types with some small test data before optimizing.

-- Homomorphic evaluations are not yet supported in this library. __Why?__ We're focused on allowing client side to perform encryption and allowing 3rd parties (with much more CPU horse power and RAM) to perform evaluations.
-We have plans to implement evaluations on the client in the future. __What 3rd party can process this data?__ None out of the box.

 - While initializing the library asynchronous, the core is synchronous and will block the main thread.
 For now, we advise to put this library in a NodeJS `child_process` or browser `Web Workers` and writing the necessary adapter logic.